animotionjs/animotion/packages/animotion/README.md

-# Keynote
+# Animotion

-This is a Keynote presentation.
+This is an Animotion presentation.

 ## Setup